-A colorful history of the world’s most popular museum.
+A colorful history of the world’s most popular museum…[told with] a journalist’s knack for posing a good question…a discerning guide. ― The Economist

 As the former Paris bureau chief for the New York Times and a longtime resident of the city, Elaine Sciolino was well-positioned to write Adventures in the Louvre.
 Her experience as a war correspondent also proved useful in navigating the fortress turned palace turned museum....
 Mixing history and memoir, Sciolino leads readers through the landmark’s many galleries, shares favorite artworks both famed and lesser-known, and gets to know the staff responsible for the museum and its treasures. — Publisher’s Weekly